 What is lumbar stenosis?

 Spinal stenosis is a condition in which the bones that make up the spine tighten around the spinal nerves, reducing the cushioning space between them and putting too much pressure on the spinal nerves.
-When this occurs in the lower portion of the spine, also known as the lumbar region, it is called lumbar stenosis, or lumbar spinal stenosis.
+When this occurs in the lower portion of the spine, also known as the lumbar region, the condition is called lumbar stenosis, or lumbar spinal stenosis.

-Lumbar stenosis may be caused by any of the following issues:
+This condition may be caused by any of the following issues:

 - Natural wear and tear of aging